AugSplicing: Synchronized Behavior Detection in Streaming Tensors: Introduction

 \section{Introduction}

-Given a stream of time-stamped tuples ($a_1$, $a_2$, $\cdots$, $a_n$, $t$), how can we spot the most synchronized behavior up to now in real-time? { \thefootnote \footnote {* CAS Key Laboratory of Network Data Science and Technology and University of Chinese Academy of Sciences, Beijing, China }} { \thefootnote \footnote { \# Corresponding authors }} Such a problem has many real applications.
+Given a stream of time-stamped tuples ($a_1$, $a_2$, $\cdots$, $a_n$, $t$), how can we spot the most synchronized behavior up to now in real-time? { \thefootnote \footnote { \# Corresponding authors }} Such a problem has many real applications.
 In online review sites such as Yelp, let $a_1$ be a user, $a_2$ be a restaurant, $a_3$ be a rating score, and $t$ be the rating time.
 The most synchronized rating behavior of high scores indicates the most suspicious review fraud~\cite{hooi2016fraudar,jiang2014catchsync}.
 In application logs, $a_1$, $a_2$, $a_3$, and $t$ can represent a mobile device, an app, installing time, and uninstalling time respectively.
 Highly synchronous installation and uninstallation from a group of devices can reveal the most suspicious behavior of boosting target apps' ranks in an app store.
 In terms of pattern discovery, synchronous connections and disconnections to the Wi-Fi access point (AP) in campus Wi-Fi connection logs can discover students that have the same classes of interest.

 Let such time-stamped tuples be entries of a tensor with multiple dimensions, such as \emph{user}, \emph{object}, and \emph{time} (Figure~\ref{fig:tensor_example}).
 Note that we call each dimension as a mode like \cite{lu2013multilinear}, and a two-mode tensor is a matrix.
 Since tensors allow us to consider additional information especially the time, the densest block (subtensor) of interest can identify the most synchronized behavior in time-stamped tuples~\cite{jiang2015general,shah2015timecrunch,shin2017d}.